Versions of Blade Runner: San Diego sneak preview (1982)

-US theatrical release (1982)
+American theatrical release (1982)

-The 1982 US theatrical version released by the studio included the "happy ending" as well as the addition of Harrison Ford's voiceover.
+The 1982 American theatrical released by the studio included the "happy ending" as well as the addition of Harrison Ford's voiceover.
 Although several different versions of the script had included a narration of some sort to clarify the narrative, Harrison Ford and Ridley Scott had decided to add filmed scenes to provide the information.
-But financiers rewrote and reinserted narration during post-production after test audience members indicated difficulty understanding the film.
+Financiers rewrote and inserted narration during post-production after test audience members indicated difficulty understanding the film.
 Scott did not have final cut privilege for the version released to cinemas.
 Ford said in 1999, "I contested it mightily at the time.
-It was not an organic part of the film."
+It was not an organic part of the film".
 It has been suggested that Ford intentionally performed the voice-over badly, in the hope it would not be used.
-But in a 2002 interview with Playboy, he said, "I delivered it to the best of my ability, given that I had no input.
+In a 2002 interview with Playboy, he said, "I delivered it to the best of my ability, given that I had no input.
 I never thought they'd use it.
 But I didn't try and sandbag it.
-It was simply bad narration."
+It was simply bad narration".

 The "Happy Ending" refers to the scene after Deckard and Rachael leave the apartment.
 Gaff spares Rachael's life, allowing her and Deckard to escape the nauseating confines of Los Angeles.
 They drive away into a natural landscape, and Deckard's voice-over narrative explains that Gaff's words ("It's too bad she won't live.
-But then again who does?") do not ring true, since Rachael does not have the four-year lifespan limit of the other replicants.
+But then again who does?") do not ring true, since Rachael does not have the four-year limit of the other replicants.

 The film's narration was captioned as an internal monologue in the 1982 comic adaptation written by Archie Goodwin and published by Marvel Comics.

-International theatrical release (1982)
+International theatrical (1982)

-The International Cut (1982, 117 minutes)—also known as the "Criterion Edition" or unrated version—included three more violent action scenes than the US theatrical version.
+The International Cut (1982, 117 minutes)—also known as the "Criterion Edition" or unrated version—included three more violent action scenes than the American theatrical.
 It was distributed in Europe, Australia, and Asia via theatrical and local Warner Home Video releases.
-Although initially unavailable in the US, it was later released on VHS and The Criterion Collection laserdisc in North America and re-released in 1992 as a "10th-Anniversary Edition".
+It was later released on VHS and The Criterion Collection laserdisc in North America and re-released in 1992 as a "10th-Anniversary Edition".